Ten Biggest Moves Toward Legalization in 2018

 The 2018 Farm Bill is scheduled to make massive new allowances for farmers across the US to cultivate hemp.
 Hemp will be removed from the federal list of controlled substances and farmers will have access to crop insurance.
 Former felons were once excluded from the hemp industry entirely, but this has been reduced to a 10-year ban.

 There are some grumblings that we’ve been hoodwinked by the FDA and this is a move to control the growing CBD market, but that remains to be seen.
 We’ll have to wait for FDA regulations to come in early 2019.

-EIGHT: Mexico Makes Moves Towards Legalization
+EIGHT: Mexico Makes Moves Towards Legalization in 2018

 Mexico’s new left-leaning government tabled a bill focused on cannabis.
 In a country crippled by drug wars, the general public remains divided on whether this policy will work.
 But, as the Mexican Supreme Court ruled in November that a prohibition on cannabis was, in effect, unconstitutional, and the current government supports legalization, it seems changes to cannabis in Mexico are imminent.